JRKaran7/CCT_SA/README.md

 4. Revolut (App for Finance): [https://www.revolut.com/](https://www.revolut.com/)

 ### Approach
-Here is how the following steps guided me to the formation of (App name): - </br>
+Here is how the following steps guided me to the formation of Nomad Nest: - </br>
 #### 1. Brainstorming:
 • Gamified Language Learning Integration: Consider adding gamification elements to the language learning feature, such as daily challenges, streaks, and rewards.
 This could improve motivation and engagement for users who struggle with consistency in learning a new language. <br>
 • Offline Functionality for Key Features: Enable offline access for critical app features like language practice modules or productivity tools.
 This would help digital nomads stay productive even in areas with unreliable internet connections. <br>